bsmr-nerves-project/fwtool/README.md

 This command immediately fails the update with a message.
 It is intended to be used with `compare_and_run` when none of the comparisons match.

+## x86 Firmware Format

+For x86 targets, the firmware format is similar to that used on ARM platforms.
+However, instead of using u-boot, we use syslinux to boot the Linux kernel.
+Since it is not possible to use the MBR partition switch trick to support a primary and fallback kernel with syslinux, a special configuration script is used.
+Additionally, the Linux kernel images must be stored in the boot partition.

 ## Invoking from the command line